riot-control/blog/source/_posts/2013-10-25-the-almighty-interactor.markdown

 ---

 The concept of the _interactor_ is the biggest breakthrough that I have experienced in my evolution as a programmer.
-It's simple, and it has always been right besied me.
+It's simple, and it has always been right beside me.
 But I have only acknowledged it when I saw [Arquitecthure: the lost years](/2013/10/11/architecture-the-lost-years/).

 The concept is very simple.
 An interactor is: